 Start designing ASOs for targeting any bacterial gene: start MASON fast_forward

 We have updated the MASON webserver with two new features: ASO-checker and Scrambler.
-ASO-checker validates your ASO design by checking for off-targets in the genome as while checking for different ASO-specific features.
+ASO-checker validates your ASO design by checking for off-targets in the genome while checking for different ASO-specific features.
 Scrambler scrambles the sequence of your ASO to generate the best negative control ASO sequence for your experiment.
-Therefore, there are now three options available on the MASON homepage:
+Additionally, MASON 2.0 introduces: